Damieee/Recyclo-Backend-_-Flask/README.md

 # Recyclo

+`Recyclo` is an innovative app that helps users recycle anything and everything.
+With its intuitive interface and robust recycling database, users can easily find information on how to properly dispose of various materials and items, including plastics, electronics, and household goods.

 <p align="center">
 <img src="static/RECYCLO LOGO 1.png" alt="Recyclo logo 1" width="200"/>
 <img src="static/RECYCLO LOGO 2.png" alt="Recyclo logo 2" width="200"/>